 Bob McNally

 Alan Fleischmann

-And you I remember this very well, obviously, and you got the job unexpectedly.
-Were working on the campaign, you were not a campaign person.
-You were not political like that, even though you are a natural for it, I would argue.
-And you know, when people say how to get the job of the White House, it was just a job in the White House that had a pretty significant job in the White House.
-And I got to know President Bush, and he has a nickname for you.
-He had two nicknames for you.
-He had a nickname for you at the very beginning.
-And then unlike most that stuck, he changed his mind.
-And if I recall, he changed his mind on an airplane on air question at Air Force One light, where he referred to you as your second nickname, and kind of, you know, kind of eliminated the first.
+I remember this very well.
+You got the job unexpectedly.
+You weren't a campaign person; you weren't political like that, even though I'd argue you're a natural for it.
+When people ask how you got the job at the White House, it was just a job — but a pretty significant job in the White House.
+And you got to know President Bush.
+He had a nickname for you — two nicknames, actually.
+He had one for you at the very beginning, and then, unlike most, he changed his mind.
+If I recall, he changed his mind on Air Force One, where he gave you your second nickname and eliminated the first.

+Bob McNally